Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Reimplementing and Training The Classification Framework

-\textbf{Training Dataset.} The Online Privacy Policies (OPP-115) dataset, created by Wilson et al.~\cite{Wilson:2016}, is an annotated dataset of 115 privacy policies.
+\paragraph{\textbf{Training Dataset.}} The Online Privacy Policies (OPP-115) dataset, created by Wilson et al.~\cite{Wilson:2016}, is an annotated dataset of 115 privacy policies.
 Each policy is divided into paragraph-length \textit{segments}, and manually annotated by law school students.
 Each segment was annotated at two levels -- first, the annotator chose one or more high-level data practices that the segment addresses (e.g., First Party Collection/Use, Third Party Collection/Sharing); then, depending on the initial selections, they annotated segments with multiple attribute-value pairs (e.g., information\_type: financial, purpose:advertising, etc.).
 Overall, the task covered 10 data practices and 20 associated attributes, with 138 distinct values across attributes.
 We developed one classifier to determine high-level data practices addressed in a segment, followed by a classifier each for the different attributes associated with the identified data practice.
-Of these, 4 attributes were relevant to the creation of privacy labels -- we expand on their use later in this section.

-\textbf{Train-Test Split.} For each attribute, we collected all segments that had a relevant annotation for the attribute in the OPP-115 dataset.
+\paragraph{\textbf{Train-Test Split.}} For each attribute, we collected all segments that had a relevant annotation for the attribute in the OPP-115 dataset.
 We then performed a separate 80-20 train-test split for each collection of segments belonging to an attribute.
 In this aspect, we differed from Harkous et al.~\cite{Harkous:2018}, who instead set 65 of the 115 policies aside for training, and used relevant segments from these 65 policies to train all attribute classifiers -- a choice that would have resulted in varied amounts of training data being used for each attribute.

-\textbf{Word Embeddings.} Text classifiers deal with text by representing their features as building blocks.
-A simple example of this would consider the \textit{frequency} of occurrence of each word as a feature used to train classifiers.
-This approach is limited in its ability to interpret words outside of the dataset used to train classifiers, hence limiting its ability to generalize.

-Word embeddings offer a different approach by extracting vector representations of words, in an unsupervised manner, from a large corpus of text.
-These representations can directly be used as features to classifiers, and also account for words that the classifier has not observed in its training phase.

-General purpose embeddings like GloVe~\cite{Pennington:Glove:2014} and Word2vec~\cite{Mikolov:Word2Vec:2013}, have been trained on large text corpuses and provide useful word representations for most use cases.
-However, domain-specific embeddings generates better classification results~\cite{Tang:2014}.
-We therefore reached out to Harkous et al.~\cite{Harkous:2018} and requested a copy of their corpus of 130K privacy policies of apps on the Google Play Store.
-We then trained a word-embeddings model using \textit{fastText}~\cite{Bojanowski:fastText:2017}, which also helped create representations for subwords, and account for words outside of the policies in the training corpus.